-Education on benefits of fluoridation is a part of most, if not all, of our dental school curriculums.
+Education on benefits of fluoridation is a part of most, if not all, dental school curriculums.
 The American Dental Association has endorsed water fluoridation and fluoride-containing product usage as safe and effective measures for preventing tooth decay.
-Efforts by the ADA, coupled with the efforts of dentists and other health organizations, has led to a continual increase in the number of communities that have opted for fluoridating their water supplies.
+Efforts by the ADA, coupled with the efforts of dentists and other health organizations, has led to a continual increase in the number of communities that opt for fluoridating their water supplies.
 However, there are areas in the United States that do not have appropriately fluoridated water systems.
 From Jan.
 2011 through May 2012, 43 states have experienced activity to initiate, retain or defeat fluoridation programs.
 Chapters should research fluoridation activity in their communities to determine whether they are appropriately fluoridated.
 For the communities they find that are not, chapters can work with local dental societies and government to implement appropriate fluoridation in water systems.

-Read "water fluoridation fiction & IQ" in the Summer 2014 issue of Mouth.
+Read "Water fluoridation fiction & IQ" in the Summer 2014 issue of Mouth.
 Gregory Sabino, Ph.D, Stony Brook '16, contributing editor, looks into the accuracy of reports that state fluoridated water can cause neurological defects and reduced IQ.

 ASDA encourages the fluoridation of community water supplies as a scientifically-proven safe and effective means of preventing dental decay as recommended by the U.S. public health service.

 With nearly sixty years of supporting fluoridation the ADA is a great resource for documents and information on this issue.
 On July 16, 2012, the ADA published the state of fluoridation.
 This article covers strategies to aide fluoridation in your community.

 This web page contain products offered by the Council on Access, Prevention and Interprofessional Relations and the ADA Catalog tailored to help community fluoridation efforts.

 The Healthy People 2010 Information Access Project